nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 * **Suspend**: State "Suspend" when the pump is suspended and "Resumed" when the pump is resumed

 # Analysis of the Data
-The study data was analyzed to understand which data is relevant, how it must be manipulated and interpreted in order to obtain the true delivered insulin amounts.
+The study data was analyzed to understand which data is relevant, and how it must be manipulated and interpreted in order to obtain the true delivered insulin amounts.
 The results are mostly based on the analysis in the jupyter notebook `understand-flair-dataset.ipynb`.
 Later, a second notebook was added: `understand-flair-dataset/2024-08-12 - Modularize-Flair.ipynb` that added details to TDDs and closed loop modes focusing on improving the match between reported and calcualted TDDs.

 **Leading Questions**:
 * Do we need to track DataDtTm_adjusted or can we rely on DataDtTm?
-* How often do NewDeviceDtTm** events happen and do we need to account fo these or is DataDtTm sufficient?
+* How often do NewDeviceDtTm** events happen and do we need to account for these or is DataDtTm sufficient?
 * How often do BasalRtUnKnown** events happen and how should we handle these?
 * Are TempBasalAmt reflected in the BasalRt?
-Is the value a rate (U/h) or depend on the TempBasalType (Percent/Rate)?
+Is the value a rate (U/h) or does it depend on the TempBasalType (Percent/Rate)?
 * Do we have to keep track of temporary basal durations events (TempBasalDur) or do we get a normal basal rate at the end of the basal rate?
 * How do we know if the temp basal rate is ended earlier than programmed
 * How often does the pump suspend (Suspend)?
 Should we stop counting basal rates in this time?